slmksav/slmksav/README.md

 ### About me 👤
 I am an extremely **versatile and passionate application builder and a dedicated hardware /  enthusiast**.
 I develop anything from small microcontroller-powered devices to complex web applications as a full-stack embedded engineer.
 In addition to these, I have been delving and diving deep into Blockchain and Web3 technology, in an ever-increasing amount.

 📍 I am currently residing in the EU.
 I hold Emirati residency.
 Currently I am studying as well to attain a M.D. in embedded electronics.
+I used to be a passionate game developer and modder, but I realized that spending time in it made deficit in my professional career.

 💬 Always looking to chat with like-minded people or collaborate on projects -> I have history of being in consultative positions in dozens of projects.